How to Do a Bent-Over Row

 6. Repeat for the desired number of repetitions, focusing on maintaining proper form and control throughout the exercise.

-What does Bent Over Row Work?
+What Does Bent Over Row Work?

 The bent-over row is a compound exercise that works several major muscle groups, primarily: